PeernetOfficial/core/README.md

 * The default reply timeout (round-trip time) is 20 seconds set in `ReplyTimeout`.
 This applies to Response and Pong messages.
 The RTT timeout implies an average minimum connection speed between peers of about 6.4 KB/s for files of 64 KB size.
 * Separate timeouts for file transfers will be established.

+### MTU

+The default MTU is set to 1280 bytes (see `internetSafeMTU` constant).
+This value (and by extension the lower value `TransferMaxEmbedSize` for file transfer) is chosen for safe transfer, not for highest performance.
+Different environments (IPv4, IPv6, Ethernet, Internet) have different smallest and common supported MTUs.
+MTU negotiation or detection is currently not implemented.

+### File Transfer Performance

+The packet encryption/signing overhead appears to require significant CPU overhead during file transfer.
+This can be improved in the future by defining special file transfer packets that start with a UUID and not the regular protocol header.
+It would reduce processing time, increase payload data per packet, and therefore the overall transfer speed.
+A symmetric encryption algorithm (and key negotiation during file transfer initiation) would be required to not lose the security benefit.

 ### Network Listen

 Unless specified in the config via `Listen`, it will listen on all network adapters.
 The default port is 112, but that may be randomized in the future.